TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/AccessControl/Visibility/Index.rst

 You can specify a period of time for content to be visible.
 This might be useful for seasonal announcements or festive periods.
-Any page or content element with a defined :guilabel:`Publish date" will not be visible before that date.
-If it has an :guilabel:`Expiration`` date", it will be hidden from that point onward.
+Any page or content element with a defined :guilabel:`Publish Date` will not be visible before that date.
+If it has an :guilabel:`Expiration Date`, it will be hidden from that point onward.

 .. figure:: ../../Images/AccessPublicationDate.png
    :alt: Setting a publication date for a page